Minji Jeon, Ph.D.

 Assistant Professor

-Innovative Learning Technologies &
+Learning Technologies

 University of Nebraska-Lincoln

-contact: mjeon3 AT unl DOT edu
+Contact: mjeon3 AT unl DOT edu

 Minji's Linkedin